northeastern university seal

 University Health Report

-Massachusetts law requires all University students to provide documentation of vaccination against Hepatitis B, Measles, Mumps, Rubella, Meningitis, Tetanus, Diphtheria, Pertussis and Varicella.
-University Health and Counseling also recommends four additional vaccinations HPV (3 dose series), Hepatitis A (2 dose series), Meningitis B, and Influenza.
-These immunizations are recommended but not required.
+Massachusetts and California law requires all students to provide documentation of vaccination against Hepatitis B, Measles, Mumps, Rubella, Meningitis, Tetanus, Diphtheria, Pertussis, and Varicella.

 Deadlines